 This machine earns our seal of approval for its versatility, user friendliness, and price point.
 The HCM-350 is a personal evaporative humidifier that uses wicking action to draw water from the tank.
 It’s designed for medium-sized rooms up to about 400 square feet and comes in two color options: black and white.
 The machine features three speed settings, an easy-to-fill one-gallon tank, and a three-year limited warranty.
 Priced at less than $70, it offers exceeding value.

-It doesn’t include a humidity monitor.
+Doesn’t include a humidity monitor

 Sunpentown SU-4010 Dual-Mist Humidifier with Ion-Exchange Filter